leegee/node-myremote/README.md

 Creates a Windows' system tray icon that can provide a URL for a webpage that can send key commands to Cubase, or any other Windows application.

+Settings are preserved between page loads, and can also be saved to and loaded from file.

 This would work for any program, by updating a regexp.

     Sytem tray HTTP server -> HTTP document